piteren/pypoks/README.md

 ---
 ### Setup

 The project may be set up with Python=<3.11.
-Install requirements from `requirements.txt`
+Install requirements from `requirements.txt`<br>
+For instructions on how to install `tkinter` for Python 3.11, please go to the gui/tkinter folder.

+### Training

 To run training scripts, you will need about 50 CPU cores, 120GB RAM, and a 2x GPU system.<br>
 You may just play `run_human_game.py` with trained agents downloaded from [here](https://drive.google.com/file/d/1e4QEdch2SVgloQjSNzftAohn_Y_lji-U/view?usp=sharing)
 To play a human game with agents, you will also need `tkinter` for GUI.
 Please install it.
-For instructions on how to install `tkinter` for Python 3.11, please go to the gui/tkinter folder.

-### Training

 To train a poker agent **(DMK)** from scratch, run: